 You are welcome to add your thoughts on the platform set up to enable community discussion.
 Ideas, concerns, questions.
 I know it's risky - there may be some nasty remarks from deniers who make it their business to denigrate any suggestions of real solutions.
 All inputs will be monitored, and the most senseless ones will not be posted.

 But, I ask you to please not count on me to respond.
 I am now old, and don't have much time left, and still have so much I want to do in my life.
 I hope I have included enough information on this website and in my two books, to enable the community itself to figure out the answers to whatever I have not described sufficiently.
-I will definitely be checking in, and I will respond sometimes - just please do count on it.
+I will definitely be checking in, and I will respond sometimes - just please do not count on it.

 As a society, we have to wake up.
 We have to re-learn the fact that America was formed for the purpose of protecting our rights to do what we, as individuals and communities, know is best to do in order to protect our health, security and wellbeing.
 This holds the promise of what Lincoln said: "America is the Last Best Hope of Mankind."
 That potential, of course, holds true only if we honor the premise on which America was supposedly founded.